 After years of mountain-inspired operating systems, macOS Mojave feels like a catch of fresh air for Apple.
 Who wouldn’t be tempted to lay hands on its gorgeous Dark Mode?
-But as it happens with betas, you should be aware of glitches, bugs, and all kinds of compatibility paradoxes.
+But as it often happens with new products, you should be aware of glitches, bugs, and all kinds of compatibility paradoxes.
 There are a few already known issues with macOS 10.14 Mojave that we will cover in this article.
-If it doesn’t ward you off, here’s how to get the desired download.

 List of most common Mojave issues

 Here is the list of most common Mojave issues that have been reported so far.